fbpx Skip to content

 • Improvised Tourniquets:

-Improvised tourniquets can be used temporarily when commercial tourniquets are not readily available.
+Improvised tourniquets can be used temporarily when commercial tourniquets are not readily available within the first aid kit.
 As a bystander in an emergency, there are many everyday items that can be used to create an impromptu tourniquet, such as belts, ropes, clothing, and even sticks and rods for added leverage.
 In practice, improvised tourniquets are less effective or reliable than commercial ones; they can become handy to buy some time until a commercial tourniquet becomes available.

 When to use a Tourniquet?